Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 What Happens if You Take NyQuil and Sudafed Together?

 Although there are no known adverse interactions between the two, Sudafed is a stimulant that will likely keep you awake.
-NyQuil won’t hurt, but debatable whether it will tire you out after the Sudafed.
-High blood pressure, anxiety, palpitations, sleep problems, and other serious adverse effects may occur if these drugs are taken together.
+NyQuil won’t hurt, but it is debatable whether it will tire you out after the Sudafed.
+If these drugs are taken together, high blood pressure, anxiety, palpitations, sleep problems, and other serious adverse effects may occur.
+Does insurance cover NyQuil?

-No, NyQuil is not covered by insurance.
+No, NyQuil is not coveInsurancesurance.
 For example, Medicare does not cover NyQuil.Medicare prescription drug plans (Part D) generally do not cover this drug.
 However, some special insurance packages (scarce) can cover this drug, so you need to check your plan.

 How Long Should I Wait to Take NyQuil After Sudafed?

 Wait for hours, at least.
-Use meds in moderation and as advised by a doctor.
-Taking Sudafed by itself is still the best option, though.
+Use medications in moderation and as advised by a doctor.
+Taking Sudafed alone is still the best option, though.

 Nyquil can be taken hours after Sudafed if you don’t have hypertension or other contraindications to decongestants.
 People with heart disease or chronic hypertension may experience complications if they take too much of the drug by using Nyquil and then Sudafed, harming their liver.
 You could overdose as well.